TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 ---------     -------------                                                            -------------
 Left          #action('Controls/Map view/Move objects left')                           #action('Controls/Map view/Move objects left')
 Right         #action('Controls/Map view/Move objects right')                          #action('Controls/Map view/Move objects right')
-Up            #action('Controls/Map view/Move objects up; Move objects forward')       #action('Controls/Map view/Move objects forward; Move objects up')
+Up            #action('Controls/Map view/Move objects up; Move objects forward')       #action('Controls/Map view/Move objects backward; Move objects up')
-Down          #action('Controls/Map view/Move objects down; Move objects backward')    #action('Controls/Map view/Move objects backward; Move objects down')
+Down          #action('Controls/Map view/Move objects down; Move objects backward')    #action('Controls/Map view/Move objects forward; Move objects down')
-Forward       #action('Controls/Map view/Move objects forward; Move objects up')       #action('Controls/Map view/Move objects up; Move objects forward')
+Forward       #action('Controls/Map view/Move objects forward; Move objects down')     #action('Controls/Map view/Move objects up; Move objects forward')
-Backward      #action('Controls/Map view/Move objects backward; Move objects down')    #action('Controls/Map view/Move objects down; Move objects backward')
+Backward      #action('Controls/Map view/Move objects backward; Move objects up')      #action('Controls/Map view/Move objects down; Move objects backward')

 Note that the meaning of the keyboard shortcuts depends on the viewport in which you use them.
 While #action('Controls/Map view/Move objects up; Move objects forward') moves the selected objects in the direction of the up axis if used in a 2D viewport, it moves the objects (roughly) in the direction of the camera viewing direction (i.e. forward) on the editing plane if used in the 3D viewport.
-Likewise, #action('Controls/Map view/Move objects forward; Move objects up') moves the selected objects in the direction of the normal axis (i.e. forward) if used in a 2D viewport and in the direction of the Z axis if used in the 3D viewport.
+Likewise, #action('Controls/Map view/Move objects forward; Move objects down') moves the selected objects in the direction of the normal axis (i.e. forward) if used in a 2D viewport and in the direction of the negative Z axis if used in the 3D viewport.

 ![Additional controls for move tool](MoveObjectsToolPage.png)